robinroy03/RoadmapGPT/README.md

 - [ ] Improve the backend with better prompts, asking the user to give topics he is familiar with already to make it more customizable.
 - [ ] We might use an LLM to evaluate the output
 - [ ] Will need to develop some parsers for the LLM output
+- [ ] Adding a google sheets to store all user-prompts would be a good idea

 ## How to run